Best Air compressor for Painting Cars 2018- Buyer’s Guide and Reviews

 So, with that in mind, let’s take a look at some of the best air compressors for painting cars, as well as go over the various features and specifications that you’ll have to check to make sure you’re getting the right model.

-Top 5 Air Compressor for Painting cars Comparison Chart
+Top 5 best Air Compressor for Painting cars Comparison Chart

 California Air Tools 1060SE

 Campbell Hausfeld 14CFM 5HP 208-230V

 How to Choose a Portable Air Compressor for Painting

 When doing a coat of paint with an air compressor, the most important thing you can have is a constant stream of air coming out.
 If the unit has to recycle on a regular basis, that means that you will have to take longer and you’ll run the risk of creating bubbles or diluting your paint with water collecting in the tank.
 As such, you’ll want to get a machine with a large enough reserve to last for hours on end, unless you want to spend days working on your project.